LogicalisBR/NaBot/README.md

 Also, update the config/config_example.yaml  with the Token you previously generated for your bot and rename it config/config.yaml.
 This is how the Bot will authenticate with the Webex API.

-If you already have a Webex instance in your network, you may just build the main container.
+If you already have a Netbox instance in your network, you may just build the main container.
 ```
 # Building for the first time
 ./build.sh